 Using sleep promoting light bulbs that don’t emit blue light at night, so they won’t disturb your sleep is a simple sleep hack that is easy to do.

 We went out researching online for what are some of the top rated & most recommended brands that make good sleep promoting light bulbs available to buy online.

-The Best Sleep Light Bulbs to Buy in 2020
+The Best Sleep Light Bulbs in 2024

 Here is the list of lights bulbs for sleep we reviewed for you to compare.

 1. Harth Sleep-Shift Light Bulb

 The Harth Sleep-Shift Light Bulb uses sleep technology that helps you wake up on time and supports healthy sleep patterns.
 This night light claims to be a bit more than a bulb in a socket.
 Harth wants you to hack your circadian clock, which is your natural sleep and wake cycle.
 The Sleep-Shift Light Bulb from Harth claims to do just that by simulating sunset every night with low blue light output and an amber glow.

 The effect is quite beautiful and relaxing.
 The warm glow uses a 7-watt Amber LED light that is rated to last up to 30,000 hours at 630 lumens.
 The result is that you can give any room the perfect ambiance.